cksystemsteaching/selfie/README.md

 A non-deterministic FSM or *non-deterministic finite automaton* (NFA) may contain one or more states where each of these states has more than one state transition with the same label but transitioning to different states, giving the machine a non-deterministic choice of which state transition to follow.
 A *deterministic finite automaton* (DFA), on the other hand, is a deterministic FSM where all state transitions of each state of the FSM have different labels.
 Well, good news for us, the regular expressions we need here all translate into deterministic FSMs that are asymptotically of the same size as the regular expressions.
 This is not by accident but actually intended: we want our FSMs to be small and deterministic so that for every accepted sequence of characters there is exactly one deterministic sequence of state transitions to accept it, not two or maybe even more.
 The reason is that the sequence of state transitions an FSM takes when reading a sequence of characters may have an impact on the semantics of the sequence of characters.
 This is not a problem here but it is a problem in other parts of the C* grammar as we show below.

 Computer science professors including me nevertheless love to keep talking about this kind of theoretical material.
 As students we were asked to prove the equivalence in expressive power of regular expressions and finite state machines, and study the conversion algorithms and their algorithmic complexity.
 For some this was horror, especially since quite often little to no motivation was given in the "good" old days.
 Well, those days are over.
-If you are interested in following up consider the recommended readings below.
-It will definitely sharpen your mind even further, never mind any motivation other than that.
+You already saw plenty of motivation right here and will see how powerful things get below.
+If you are interested in following up consider the recommended readings.
+It will definitely sharpen your mind even further.

 Before proceeding to the third problem of how to implement our FSM, we still need to fix a bug in the regular expression for integer literals that we saw earlier in the language chapter.
 Recall that the language of the regular expression above includes not just the sequence of a single digit `0` but also any sequence of characters that begins with any number of digits `0` such as `000` or `007`, for example.
 But it is easy to fix that: